London Gateway Port Terminal is an automated deep-sea container port developed by DP World on the north bank of the River Thames in Essex.

-The terminal is being constructed as part of the London Gateway Project, which also includes the construction of Europe's largest logistics park adjacent to the terminal.
+The terminal was constructed as part of the London Gateway Project, which also included the construction of Europe’s largest logistics park adjacent to the terminal.
 DP World acquired the London Gateway Plan in 2006 from P&O for £3.92bn ($7.3bn).

-The two facilities are being built on the site of a former Shell oil refinery in Essex.
+The two facilities were built on the site of a former Shell oil refinery in Essex.
 Construction work on the £1.5bn ($2.43bn) terminal project began in 2010.
-It is being privately financed by DP World.
-The two facilities together will generate 12,000 direct jobs and more than 20,000 indirect jobs.
+It was privately financed by DP World.
+The two facilities together have generated approximately 12,000 direct jobs and more than 20,000 indirect jobs.

-With operations expected to commence in the last quarter of 2013, the new terminal will be capable of handling 3.5 million teu annually and accomdating the largest cargo vessels in the world.
+The new terminal commenced operations in November 2013 and is capable of handling 3.5 million teu annually and accommodating the largest cargo vessels in the world.

-The project is expected to cut the movement of 2,000 trucks on the national highways on a daily basis and reduce the shipping time of containers compared to the existing ports in England.
+The project will cut the movement of 2,000 trucks on the national highways on a daily basis and reduce the shipping time of containers compared to the existing ports in England.

 Strategic location of the London Gateway Port Terminal

-The strategic collocation of the terminal and the logistics park will allow the London Gateway to become a major commercial hub in the near future.
+The strategic collocation of the terminal and the logistics park allows the London Gateway to become a major commercial hub in the near future.

 The project is located just 25 miles away from central London with close proximity to the towns of Thurrock, Basildon, and Southend-on-Sea.
 The site also provides easy access to the south east of England.
 Almost 50% of the consumers in the UK are based in London and the south east.